DrBenjamin/HRStaffPortal/README.md

 ##### For proper usage a local MySQL server is needed

-In the `.streamlit/secrets.toml` you define the MySQL server settings for the different modules (HR Staff Portal / Car Fleet Management System / ChatBot):
+In the `.streamlit/secrets.toml` you define the MySQL server settings for the different modules (HR Staff Portal / Car Fleet Management System / Handbook & Chat-Bot):

 ```python
 ### MySQL configuration for HR Staff Portal